osteele/hackingthelibrary.org/_days/day-17.md

 * Your project documentation is published on <https://readthedocs.org>.
 (See below.)
 * The GitHub project page contains a link to an online version of the documentation.
 (See below.)
 * You may prefer a different theme.
 The setup instructions below install the Read the Docs theme.
 Read more online to see how to configure your project documentationt to use it; or, select a different theme.
 * Figure out if any [Sphinx extensions](http://www.sphinx-doc.org/en/stable/extensions.html) would improve the quality of your code, or your productivity in writing it.
-(I tend towards the [Napoleon](http://www.sphinx-doc.org/en/stable/ext/napoleon.html) extension, for more legible docstrings.)
+(I tend towards the [Napoleon](http://www.sphinx-doc.org/en/stable/ext/napoleon.html) extension, for more legible docstrings. *flask-autodoc* has a [bad rep](https://github.com/acoomans/flask-autodoc).)

 ## Examples